Hunt Family, Chiefs Beginning Kansas City Chiefs Art Program

 The Hunt family and the Kansas City Chiefs are issuing a call for artists to kick off the Kansas City Chiefs Art Program.
-This initiative will support the celebration of regional art originally announced by Chiefs Chairman and CEO Clark Hunt as part of the club’s plans to celebrate the Chiefs 50th year in Kansas City.
+This initiative will support the celebration of regional art originally announced by Chiefs Chairman and CEO Clark Hunt.

 In conjunction with leading members of the Kansas City business and arts communities, the Hunt family and the Chiefs will assemble a world-class collection of artwork in select spaces at Arrowhead Stadium produced by artists from the surrounding region including Missouri, Kansas, Nebraska, Iowa, Oklahoma and Arkansas.
 Sharron Hunt, a member of the founding family of the Chiefs and Lamar Hunt’s only daughter, will direct the program designed to help promote regional culture, provide educational opportunities for the youth of Kansas City and engage the community in a way that touches individuals of all ages and walks of life.
 She will be joined on the project by her siblings: Chiefs Chairman and CEO Clark Hunt, Lamar Hunt, Jr. and Daniel Hunt.

 The program will also benefit from the involvement of several local art experts including: